Alexander-Hjelm/cheatsheets/azure-extensions.md

 ```

-## Uncaught ReferenceError: VSS is not defined
+## Uncaught ReferenceError: VSS is not defined, Can't resolve 'TFS' or 'VSS'
 Add the missing reference in the "files" field of the extension manifest:

 ```json